pauldaiko/blog-examples/dry-examples/README.md

 # dry-examples

-> Examples for blog post how to avoid code duplication
+> Examples of route change nuking the vuetify theme stylesheet in vuetify 2.0.3

 ## Build Setup